kosso/SwifTi/README.md

 It demonstrates how to communicate with the module (and its view) from within the app.

-Included for demonstration is a third-party view animation of the old Siri 'waves'.
-Also, a microphone level monitor has been created in the module and added to attempt to learn how to draw the values provided by the audio level meters.
+Included for demonstration is a third-party view animation of the old Siri 'waves', using a Swift adaptation of [SCSiriWaveformView](https://github.com/stefanceriu/SCSiriWaveformView).
+Also, a microphone level monitor has been created in the module using `AVAudioRecorder`  and added to attempt to learn how to draw the values provided by the audio level metering.

 And other stuff I haven't thought of yet… ;)